 Many teens play on club or select sports teams in addition to their high school squads.
 In sports like ice hockey, lacrosse, and soccer, teens who aspire to play in college pretty much play their main sport year-round.
 Many club and select teams lean hard on parent volunteers to help out with fund raising, supply snacks, and coordinating team travel.

 In our case, this season we volunteers to coordinate tournament travel for the Princess’s club ice hockey team.
 So far, since September, we’ve been to upstate New York, Vermont and Toronto (twice!).
 If you are wondering why things have been a little quiet on the blog – work, school and the need to play travel agent for 20 teen hockey players probably explains it.
 In theory, getting the team from point A to point B and back again shouldn’t be so hard.
 Book a bus, a hotel, and a couple of meals and your done….well, not so fast.
+What about passports and permission to take teens outside the country?
+What about players from outside the US that want to visit us here?
+If you are based in Europe but want to join in on these kinds of tournaments and trips, getting the paperwork done is easy by getting a visum usa-ESTA conveniently online.
+FYI – ESTA means “Electronic System for Travel Authorization”.

 Team travel planning requires attention to all sorts of details.
 Coaches have a lot on their plate and will generally appreciate a parent volunteer carrying the load when it comes to finding hotels, negotiating rates, booking buses, finding venues for group meals, preparing rooming lists, and keeping all the players and families up to date.
 If you have been recruited to organize your teen’s team travel take a deep breath and run through our checklist for success: